jhipster/jhipster-guides/guides/08_deploying_your_app.md

 ## Deploying with docker
 JHipster provides a complete Docker support, in order to:
-* Facilitate development, as you can start a full infrastructure very easily, even when using a complex microservices architecture
+* Facilitate development, as you can start a full infrastructure very easily, even when using a complex microservice architecture
-* For people using Docker Swarm, deploying to production directly, as it uses the same Docker Compose configuration
+* Deploy directly in production if you use Docker Swarm, as it uses the same Docker Compose configuration

 One great feature of using Docker Compose is that you can easily scale your containers, using the docker-compose scale command.
-This is very interesting if you use JHipster with a a microservices architecture.
+This is very interesting if you use JHipster with a microservice architecture.

 When generating your application, JHipster generates for you:

 * A Dockerfile for building a Docker image and running your application inside a container
 * Several Docker Compose configurations to help you run your application with third-party services, for example a database

-Those files are located inside folder src/main/docker/.
+Those files are located in the folder src/main/docker/.

 ### Prerequisites
-You have to install Docker and Docker Compose:
+You have to install :
 * Docker
 * Docker Compose
 Luckily, you do not need to install it with Google Cloud Shell.